Signal-Fire/server/PROTOCOL.md

 ## Sending to a Target

+To send a message to another Client, set the `target` property to the target
+Client's ID.

-The Server should respond to each message with an `ok` response.
+The Server should respond to each message with an OK/Error response.

 Request: